kwonus/Quelle/Quelle-AVX.md

 Again, -- means that the clause will be subtracted from the search results..
 When commands only contain a single search clause, it is always positive.
 A negative clause only makes sense when combined with another non-negative search clause as negative matches are subtracted from the search results.

-### Appendix B. Specialized Search tokens in Quelle-AVX
+### Appendix B. Specialized Search tokens in Quelle-AVX (a superset of Vanilla-Quelle Level 2)

 Quelle-AVX, this includes all words in the original KJV text.
 It can optionally also search for modernized version of those words (e.g. hast and has; this is controllable with the %exact setting).
 The table below lists additional linguistic extensions available in Quelle-AVX.